SoftUni/Programming-Basics-Book-Java-EN/chapter-02-simple-calculations-exam-problems.md

 ### Idea for Solution

-It is required to calculate **the number of tiles**, which have to be placed, as well as the **time**, for replacing them.
-In order to **calculate the number of tiles**, we have to calculate the **area that needs to be covered**, and to **divide it by the area per tile**.
+It is required to calculate **the number of tiles** which have to be placed as well as the **time** for replacing them.
+In order to **calculate the number of tiles** we have to calculate the **area that needs to be covered** and to **divide it by the area per tile**.
 The ground is square, therefore, we find the total area by multiplying its side by its value **`N * N`**.
-After that, we calculate **the area that the bench takes up**, by multiplying its two sides as well **`M * O`**.
-After subtracting the area of the bench from the area of the whole ground, we obtain the area that needs to be repaired.
+After that, we calculate **the area that the bench takes up** by multiplying its two sides as well **`M * O`**.
+After subtracting the area of the bench from the area of the whole ground we obtain the area that needs to be repaired.

 We calculate the area of a single tile by **multiplying** its two sides with one another - **`W * L`**.
 As we already saied, now we have to **divide** the area for covering by the area of a single tile.
-This way, we find the number of necessary tiles which we multiply by **0.2** (the time needed for changing single tile).
+This way we find the number of necessary tiles which we multiply by **0.2** (the time needed for changing single tile).
 Now, we have the wanted output.

 ### Choosing Data Types

-ДThe length of the side of the ground, the width and the length of the bench, will be given as **integer numbers**, therefore, in order to store their values, we can declare **variables of type `int`**.
+The length of the side of the ground, the width and the length of the bench will be given as **integer numbers**, therefore, in order to store their values we can declare **variables of type `int`**.
 We will be given floating-point numbers for the width and the length of the tiles and this is why we will use **`double`**.
-The output will be a floating-point number as well, so the variables will be of type **`double`**.
+The output will be a floating-point number as well so the variables will be of type **`double`**.

 ### Solution

-As in the previous tasks, we can divide the solution into three smaller tasks:
+As in the previous tasks we can divide the solution into three smaller tasks:
 * **Reading** the input.
 * **Doing** the calculations.
 * **Printing** the input on the console.